-Date of Decision: 10th May 2012
+Date of Decision: 9th August 2011

-EITHER: We judge that a full impact assessment is not necessary since: A Scrutiny Review of the Retail Experience is currently underway, and as part of the evidence gathering process will receive comments from a wide range of stakeholders as detailed in earlier sections of this EIA (Screening).
+EITHER: We judge that a full impact assessment is not necessary since: A Scrutiny Review of Independent Living is currently underway, and as part of the evidence gathering process will receive comments from a wide range of stakeholders as detailed in earlier sections of this EIA (Screening).
 Any changes proposed as a result of the review will be impact assessed before implementation.